GeoPlatform/CCB-Plugins/themes/geoplatform-portal-four/README.md

 - Removed bootstrap dependency for header drop-downs.
 - More mega-menu will now close other header drop-downs when opened.
+- Modified a few files to not appear as page templates.

 ### 4.1.5
 * Release December 9, 2019